jiandandkl/blog/source/_posts/Record-a-node-memory-leak-debugging.md

 We can see the data change from the `Size Delta` column.
 I didn't find any useful information from the system or array, then I open the string item, there are lots of requested information look like log.

-> tips: The Delta column shows the size change between the server and the cache in browser, and the Size Delta column shows the size change between loads.

 ![logger](/img/dujun/logger.png)

 choosing any record, and details show on the below.
 A function named `logger` catched my attention, then I guess one of log functions cause this.